motmot/strokelitude-jfi-emulator/README.rst

   module: jfi_emulator
   single: jfi_emulator

-This is a plugin for strokelitude to output analog voltages via `wjUL
+This is a plugin for Strokelitude to output analog voltages via `wjUL
 <http://code.astraw.com/wjUL/>`_ and a Measurement Computing USB1208FS
 device to output voltage proportional to amplitude of wingstroke envelope.
+The goal is to make Strokelitude maximally compatible with the Wingbeat Analyzer produced by the James Franck Institute Electronics Laboratory of the University of Chicago.

 This is open source software, released under the BSD license.
 The source code is available at